patlevin/pdn-styletransfer/README.md

 ![plugin custom style](StyleTransfer/assets/images/plugin_custom_style.png "Plugin: Custom Style")

 Clicking the "**Select Style Image**"-button or clicking the style image preview directly, will open a file dialog for image selection.
 The "**Style Image Size**"-slider determines the relative scaling factor of the style image that is used before the style is analyzed.
 Think of it as how much of the style image the model is allowed to "see" before the style is extracted.
-The colored bar below the slider indicates a size range that will probably yield teh best-looking results, with the green arrow pointing at the recommended value.
+The colored bar below the slider indicates a size range that will probably yield the best-looking results, with the green arrow pointing at the recommended value.
 You can select values outside this range (though RAM and minimum size restrictions still apply), but the results may not be as good.

 The plugin will display a warning, if you choose a combination of a big style image and large style size: